:max_bytes(150000):strip_icc()/BYRDIE-9-best-vegan-protein-powders-4843322-primary-24bdccae620e4f1f98ff38746e8c5890.jpg)

 Not for those with a nut allergy

 “This is a favorite of mine,” says EA Stewart, MBA, RD, owner of Spicy RD Nutrition.
 “Almonds are the only ingredient, the taste is mild, and it has a nice, creamy texture.
 As a bonus, Noosh provides 21 grams of plant-based protein per serving and 5 grams of fiber.”
 This protein powder is particularly useful for adding to baked goods, such as muffins or pancakes.
 It comes in a single-serve packet for easy use.
+We love that this product is certified non-GMO and adheres to kosher manufacturing standards.

 Price at time of publish: $30

-Key Ingredients: Almond protein powder | Age Range: Any | Dosage: 1 packet (35 g) | Certified: Non-GMO, kosher, certified Women’s Business Enterprise
+Key Ingredients: Almond protein powder | Flavors: Unflavored | Age Range: Any | Dosage: 1 packet (35 g) | Certified: Non-GMO, kosher, certified Women’s Business Enterprise

 Best for Athletes

-Momentous Essential Plant-Based Protein Chocolate
+Momentous Essential Whey Protein Isolate Chocolate

 Gluten-free